 When the server processes a database operation, it spawns a database connection from an associated datasource.
 After using this connection, the server returns it to the pool of connections.
-This is called datasource connection pooling and is a recommended way to gain more performance/throughput in the system.
-In datasource connection pooling, the physical connection is not dropped with the database server unless it becomes stale or the datasource connection is closed.
+This is called datasource connection pooling.
+It is a recommended way to gain more performance/throughput in the system.
+In datasource connection pooling, the physical connection is not dropped with the database server, unless it becomes stale or the datasource connection is closed.

 RDBMS datasources in WSO2 products use Tomcat JDBC connection pool (

 org.apache.tomcat.jdbc.pool).
 It is common to all components that access databases for data persistence, such as the registry, user management (if configured against a JDBC userstore), etc.